AlexandruRistea/Bookshop_Management_System/README.md

 - **`Terminal.h`**: The file that handles user commands in the terminal, such as adding books and displaying the library.
 - **`Carti.txt`**: A text file containing sample book data.
 You can load this file into the system to populate the library with books.

-## How to Compile and Run
+## Compile and Run

-1. Save all the files in a folder on your computer.
-2. Open a terminal and navigate to the folder containing the files.
-3. Compile the project using a C compiler (e.g., GCC):
+1. Compile the project using a C compiler (e.g., GCC):

     ```sh
     gcc Proiect.c -o library_system
     ```

-4. Run the compiled program:
+2. Run the compiled program:

     ```sh
     ./library_system